Revised: February 5, 2020

 Installing and Maintaining GNU Radio

-Support for GNU Radio is available on-line via the ‘discuss-gnuradio’ message reflector: http://lists.gnu.org/mailman/listinfo/discuss-gnuradio.
-Questions can be posted on the reflector and the GNU Radio developers respond via email.
+Support for GNU Radio is available on-line via the ‘discuss-gnuradio’ message reflector: GNU Radio message reflector.
+Once you join the message reflector you can post questions on the reflector and the GNU Radio developers and users will respond via email.
 The reflector is very active and a rich source of information.

 Operating System Recommendations

 The most efficient and user-friendly approach to get full benefit of what GNU Radio has to offer is to implement GNU Radio in the Linux Ubuntu operating system.
 The GNU Radio developers develop and maintain GNU Radio in Ubuntu.
 Potential cross platform bugs and incompatibilities are avoided by adopting the same Ubuntu operating system that the developers use.
-GNU Radio is reported to operate on Windows and Mac OSX, but there are challenges with full implementation with these operating systems which make them best avoided by beginners.
+GNU Radio is reported to operate on Windows and Mac OSX.
+There are challenges obtaining full implementation of GNU Radio with these operating systems .

 Computer users unfamiliar with Linux operating systems shouldn’t be intimidated by using Linux Ubuntu operating system.
 Ubuntu has the look and feel and straight forward ease of use as MS Windows.
 The Ubuntu operating system is open source, downloadable via the Internet and can easily be installed in a separate hard drive partition if necessary.
 Installing Ubuntu via the Internet is straight forward and quick.
 The official Ubuntu website provides the latest downloadable Ubuntu versions and instructions for using Ubuntu: www.ubuntu.com/download/desktop.